axiat/IRCRA/README.md

 This doc also serves as a lovely diary:)

-[2020-10-21] (In A302, School of computer science, WHU)
+[2020-10-21 Morning] (In A302, School of computer science, WHU)

-Uploaded the Application Structure Module Draft, Model Training Module Draft, UML pic
+Uploaded Design(Draft, UML)

 ![微信图片_20201021094422.jpg](https://i.loli.net/2020/10/21/BJjF6GClcbknydI.jpg)

+[2020-10-21 Afternoon] Build the basic construction